What information do we collect about you?

 Security and the processing of your personal information

 At The Tilsworth Clinic, we understand that security is an important concern for you.
 Information you give us will be stored securely on our computer systems and all team members use password protected computers to ensure that all your personal details remain confidential.
-Where you use PayPal to handle payment transactions, it is done via secure payment pages.
-PayPal receives information about you as needed to verify and authorise your payment, and is obliged to comply with the Payment Card Industry Data Security Standard (PCI DSS) and to keep all of your personal information private.

 The Tilsworth Clinic complies with all applicable Data Protection legislation and we never show information about patient without written consent.
 Our security technologies and procedures are regularly reviewed to ensure that they are up to date and effective.